nais/doc/clusters/gcp.md

 ##### deprecated dev-gcp ingresses

+{% hint style="warning" %}
+These ingresses will be turned off at some point in the future, so migrate asap.
+{% endhint %}

 | domain | replaced by |
 | ------ | ----------- |
 | dev-nav.no | dev.nav.no |